4ian/GDevelop/Extensions/PlatformBehavior/README.md

 A function allows to get a position for any given time without calculating every previous positions.

 #### Polynomial piece-wise function

 The character trajectory during a jump looks like a quadratic function, but it's actually a piece-wise function.

-On this first trajectory example, the curve almost follow the quadratic curve in white, but it actually follows the grey ones at the start and the end of the jump.
+On this first trajectory example, the curve almost follows the quadratic function in white, but it actually follows the grey ones at the start and the end of the jump.
 There is also an affine part at the end of the jump.
 It's not shown on this plot because it happens later on.

 ![Trajectory with default settings](./diagrams/DefaultSettings.png)